CHIROOTH/FullyConnectedNeuralNetwork/README.md

         score: 90.59999999999994
         run_time: 149.3864571
 ```
+### Explanation of Output
+- **Accuracy**: Represents the model’s prediction accuracy on the test dataset.
+- **Score**: A standardized metric based on accuracy thresholds, showing how well the model performs on a scale from 0-100 scaling linearly with accuracy.
+- **Runtime**: Total time taken to train and test the model, providing insight into the efficiency of the training process.

-The output will display accuracy, score, and runtime for the FNN model:
+The output will display accuracy, average loss, and runtime for the FNN model:
 ```console
 Running on CPU
 fnn